yehia67/documentation/blueprints/0.1/p2p-energy/architecture.md

 }
 ```

+The `sideKey` is passed to the delete as a measure of authentication.
 When a source is deregistered, the producer should stop watching the source's MAM channel.

 ### Producer MAM output channel